CORVID-ABM/Corvid_phase1/README.md

 - Code
 - Results

-The <b>'data'</b> folder contains all the data files namely of Seattle city that has been used in Corvid Folder <b>code</b> contains the codes for differents scenarios modelled in our research Lastly, <b>results</b> folder contains the graphical output of the infection spread output by the model
+The <b>'data'</b> folder contains all the data files namely of Seattle city that has been used in Corvid <br>
+Folder <b>code</b> contains the codes for differents scenarios modelled in our research <br>
+Lastly, <b>results</b> folder contains the graphical output of the infection spread output by the model